 - d. inform Disability Services when their circumstances or the condition of the person with the disability changes.

 - 1. Students who have a question or concern about a decision, act or omission that affects their academic experience should refer to the Academic Grievance Policy (Coursework & Honours Students) or the Academic Grievance Policy (Higher Degree Research Students).

 - 2. Students who have a complaint or grievance on the basis of disability should contact Disability Services in the first instance and then the Head of Student Services.

-- 3. Student cases or complaints of harassment or victimisation on the basis of disability should be referred to the Office of the Dean of Students or the Employment, Equity and Diversity Unit.
+- 3. Student cases or complaints of harassment or victimisation on the basis of disability should be referred to the Office of the Student Ombudsman or the Employment, Equity and Diversity Unit.

 - 4. Students who are dissatisfied with the outcome or conduct of a complaint regarding their disability within the University may appeal to an external agency.